sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 We compare the total number of memory access operations for the same program with and without register allocation.

-It was identified during evaluation that this implementation of counting doesn't support the `ret` instruction.
+It was identified during the evaluation that this implementation of counting doesn't support the `ret` instruction.
 We hope to fix this issue shortly.
-We have tested this interpreter version with some hand written register allocated code.
+We have tested this interpreter version with some handwritten register allocated code.

 ### Simulated load and store counts